KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/theory2_timer.md

   </div>
 </div>

 To introduce a clock, a {{< link name="crystal oscillator" url="https://en.wikipedia.org/wiki/Crystal_oscillator" >}} is used.
 The one on the Arduino UNO board runs at a frequency of 16'000'000 Hz or 16 MHz.
-This is frequency at which the CPU is working, often referred to as the _clock speed_.
-Given that frequency, and the value of the pre-scaler, clock frequency at which the counter operates can be calculated.
+This is the frequency at which the CPU is working, often referred to as the _clock speed_.
+Given that frequency, and the value of the pre-scaler, the clock frequency at which the counter operates can be calculated.

 {{% mathjax %}}